Crochet vest “Lou”

 Using MYO Soft Wool and a 7 mm crochet hook, you can crochet this super trendy and stylish granny square vest.
 The instructions are easy to follow, and we have technique videos along the way to help you if you are unsure how to do any of the steps.
 This pattern does not include one long video, but do not worry: our technique videos will help you put your vest together.

-Please note that in this pattern, we use videos from our technique school.
+Please note: In this pattern, we use videos from our technique library along with pictures.

 This is what you need: